autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/localization-mode/index.md

 ## Camera-based localizer

 You can use YabLoc as a camera-based localization method.
-For more details on YabLoc, please refer to the [YabLoc Guide](yabloc-guide.md).
+For more details on YabLoc, please refer to the [README of YabLoc](https://github.com/autowarefoundation/autoware.universe/blob/main/localization/yabloc/README.md) in autoware.universe.

 To use YabLoc as a pose_estimator, add `localization_mode:=camera` when launching Autoware.
 By default, the `localization_mode` is set to `lidar`.